Riddame71/perch-qa-technical-challenge-UmerShahid/findings.md

 ---
 ## NOTE
-THE 3 FAILED AUTOMATED TEST CASES ARE BASICALLY THE FIRST 3 BUGS YOU WILL FIND IN THIS FILE BELOW.
+THE 4 FAILED AUTOMATED TEST CASES ARE BASICALLY BUGS #1, #2, #3, #9 YOU WILL FIND IN THIS FILE BELOW.
 SCRIPT ITSELF IS PERFECTLY FINE.
 ---

 ## 🐛 **Bugs Identified**